rails-girls-sofia/certificates/README.md

-# certificates
+# Certificates

-Generated certificates for participants of Rails Girls Sofia events for public serving
+Generated certificates for participants of Rails Girls Sofia events for public serving.